nicholascross/SourceCrawler/README.md

 # SourceCrawler

 SourceCrawler is a tool designed for Swift projects, leveraging SwiftSyntax and SwiftParser to extract detailed type information.
-It's tailored for analyzing and collating source information from git repositories, providing invaluable context to large language models like ChatGPT.
+It's tailored for analyzing and collating source information from git repositories, providing context to large language models like ChatGPT.
-This makes it an essential tool for developers working with Swift codebases, aiming to improve understanding and documentation of complex projects.
+This makes it a valuable tool for developers working with Swift codebases, aiming to improve understanding and documentation of complex projects.

 ## Features